-Although there have been calls for and promises of a review of the IR35 rules, off-payroll working rules are currently set to change on 6 April 2020.
+Although there have been calls for and promises of a review of the IR35 rules, off-payroll working rules changed on 6 April 2021.
 From this date, all public authorities and medium and large sized businesses in the private sector will be responsible for deciding the employment status of workers rather than the worker having that responsibility.
 The private sector includes third sector organisations, such as some charities.

 The rules apply to private sector companies that meet 2 or more of the following conditions: